ospalh/anki-addons/pages/Add audio field.md

 window: <q lang='fr'>l'oiseau</q>, marked in red with a <q>1</q> in the image.
 That text is in the field named <q>Back</q> (blue 2).
 That field name appears again in the <q>Fields for NN</q>
-dialog. (blue 3).
+dialog (blue 3).
 Use this field name together with the word
 <q>Audio</q> as the new field name.
 In this case, use <q>Back
 Audio</q>. (blue 4)